alvinashcraft/live-blog-writer/docs/BLOGGER_OAUTH_SETUP.md

    - Set **Platform** to "blogger"
    - Set **Blogger Blog ID** to your blog's ID

-2. **Set OAuth Credentials**:
+2. **Authenticate with Google**:
    - Open Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
+   - Run: "Live Blog Writer: Authenticate with Blogger"
+   - Your browser will open to Google's sign-in page
+   - Sign in with your Google account and grant permissions
+   - Return to VS Code - authentication tokens are securely stored

+**Advanced**: To use custom OAuth credentials instead of the built-in ones:
-   - Run: "Live Blog Writer: Set Blogger Credentials"
+   - Run: "Live Blog Writer: Set Custom Blogger Credentials (Advanced)"
    - Paste your Client ID from Google Cloud Console
    - Paste your Client Secret

-3. **Authenticate with Google**:
-   - Open Command Palette
-   - Run: "Live Blog Writer: Authenticate with Blogger"
-   - Sign in with your Google account
-   - Grant permission to manage your Blogger posts
-   - VS Code will securely store your authentication session
+   - See [GOOGLE_OAUTH_SETUP.md](GOOGLE_OAUTH_SETUP.md) for creating credentials

 ### Publishing Posts